 If you’re a homeowner in Colorado and want the same beauty to gaze upon from the comforts of your own home, there are a few things to keep in mind.
 They won’t grow anywhere and can be quite a nuisance for some.

-- Roots will spread a hundred feet from the main tree invading lawns, driveways, landscaping, etc.
+- Expansive root system that will grow in all directions, and fast.
+The roots will spread a hundred feet from the main tree invading lawns, driveways, landscaping, and other plants.

 - Susceptible to disease and fungus.
 Oystershell scale and Marssonina fungus are common.

 - Doesn’t like a lot of heat, and prefers cooler weather.

 - Does not do well at lower elevations (less than 7,000 feet).

 - Fast growing tree that can offer a good amount of shade.